Doom E1M1 Clone

-The project involved recreating the initial level of the 1993 Doom game by id Software over a seven-week period.
-The team constructed original assets mirroring the initial textures, sounds, and codes while preserving the spirit and atmosphere of the original level, including its hidden secrets.
+A seven-week recreation of the first level of id Software's 1993 Doom.
+Our team built original assets mirroring the initial textures, sounds, and code while preserving the spirit and atmosphere of the original level — down to its hidden secrets.

-My responsibilities included creating the head bob and player movement systems, along with implementing the pixelation post-processing effect.
+My responsibilities covered the head-bob and player movement systems, plus the pixelization post-processing effect.

-The effect uses core variables: bobbingSpeed (pace), bobbingHeight (intensity), and midpoint (base position).
-The isHeadBobbing flag triggers a rhythmic bobbing effect synchronized with player movement, creating a sine wave pattern.
+A "head-bob" feature enhances immersion by simulating natural up-and-down motion in the viewpoint during movement.
+The effect revolves around three core variables — bobbingSpeed (pace), bobbingHeight (intensity), and midpoint (base position).
+An isHeadBobbing flag triggers a rhythmic bobbing synchronized with player input, drawing a sine wave.

 | 1 | public class HeadBob : MonoBehaviour |